Sai9700128/Rowing-Guide-website/README.md

 - Just one windows or Linux or Mac OS system and little bit of knowledge about git commands.
 - Use VsCode to create and write the code in html and css.
 This is the best IDE for most of the programming languages.
+- Use extensions which are related to HTML, CSS, live server and more.

 # Contributions